Universal Large-order asymptotic behavior of the Strong-coupling and High-Temperature series expansions: Weak coupling, Strong-coupling and Large-order parametrization of the hypergeometric resummation

-Famous non-perturbative tools that are always used in literature to study critical phenomena in physics are Borel, Borel-Pad$\acute{e}$ and Borel with conformal mappings resummations.
-These algorithms are suffering from slow convergence as well as most of the calculations are numerical.
-Recently, the simple but accurate Hypergeometric resummation algorithm has been introduced which is of closed form as well \cite{Prl}.
-In Ref.\cite{Abo-hyper}, we showed that one can employ the strong-coupling data to determine all the numerator parameters in the Hypergeometric $_{p}F_{p-1}$ approximants.
-In another work \cite{Abo-large,Abo-expon}, we showed that the relation between the $p$ (number of numerator parameters) and $q$ (number of denominator parameters) is determined by the large-order behavior of the given perturbation series.
-Once we determined the difference $p-q$ from the large order behavior, one can employ the large order parameters to accelerate the convergence of the Hypergeometric resummation.
+Famous non-perturbative tools that are always used in literature to study critical phenomena in physics are Borel, Borel-Pad$\acute{e}$ and Borel with conformal mappings resummation algorithms \cite{zinjustin,Kleinert-Borel,ON17,zin-exp,x3-4l,zin-cr,Eta4,Guillou}.
+In applying these algorithms one may face slow convergence and most of the calculations are achieved using numerical steps.
+Recently, the simple but accurate hypergeometric resummation algorithm has been introduced which is of closed form \cite{Prl}.
+In Ref.\cite{Abo-hyper}, we showed that one can employ the strong-coupling data to determine all the numerator parameters in the hypergeometric $_{p}F_{p-1}$ approximants.
+In another work \cite{Abo-large,Abo-expon}, we showed that the relation between $p$ (number of numerator parameters) and $q$ (number of denominator parameters) is constrained by the large-order behavior of the given perturbation series.
+Once we determined the difference $p-q$ from the large order behavior, one can employ the large order parameters to accelerate the convergence of the hypergeometric resummation.

-Based on the large order-behavior of a given perturbation series, one can categorize the divergent sires into different classes, where each class can be resummed by a Hypergeometric function of the needed gross factor.
-To clarify this point more, consider a divergent series for a physical quantity $Q(z)=\sum c_{n}z^{n}$ that has the the following large-order behavior:
+Based on the large order-behavior of a given perturbation series, one can categorize the divergent series into different classes, where each class can be resummed by a Hypergeometric function with expansion that reflects the needed growth factor \cite{Abo-large,Abo-expon}.
+To clarify this point more, consider a divergent series for a physical quantity $Q(z)=\sum_{n=0}^{n}c_{n}z^{n}$ that has the following large-order behavior: